 Getting around Puerto Vallarta is relatively easy.
 Taxis and Uber are easily accessible, and Uber is very inexpensive.

 Another great way to get around Puerto Vallarta is by bus or walking.
 The bus system in Puerto Vallarta goes all over the city and is cheap.
-Most buses are clean and feature air-conditioning, so it’s a nice ride.
+Most buses are clean and many of them even feature air-conditioning, so it’s a nice ride.

 Of course, if walking is difficult for you, then taking a taxi or Uber will be your best bet.